issalig/gbs2cpc/README.md

 How to use it
 -------------

-Also quite simple.
+First make sure P8 jumper is connected.

-First connect the video inputs and outputs.
-You may need a SCART to VGA adapter for the input (or whatever connector you want to use).
+Then connect the video inputs and outputs.
+For input I use P11 RGBS and GND from the CPC.
 Plug the power supply to the GBS8200.
 Nothing happens at this point, this is expected.
-Connect power to the Launchpad.
+Connect power to the microcontroller board.
 It automatically sets the chip up and starts running.

-A serial terminal is available on the Launchpad debug USB port.
-It allows you to peek and poke the video controller registers for adjustments and experimentation.
-Later, more high-level commands will be added.

-You can also reflash the Stellaris or press the reset button at any time.
-It will reprogram the scandoubler again, which is useful if something goes wrong or if you want to quickly test changes to the code.
+In case of problems with the image you can press reset button on the microcontroller and it will send commands again.

 Compatibility
 -------------

-This was confirmed working with the following input sources:
+I have tested it on:
+- Amstrad CPC 6128

+and others reported that it also works on
 - Amstrad 6128Plus
 - Amstrad CPC
 - Thomson TO8

-And the following display hardware:
-- No name "TFT color monitor" with VGA input, MST703 based.
-- ACER video projector at Forever partyplace.
-- "Linetech" brand TFT TV, manufactured by Vestel.

 Known problems
 --------------